Yanesha people: History

-It's not known for sure the population of the Yanesha' people at this time but they had certainly already begun to die off from European diseases.
-During the 19th century, the area inhabited by the Yanesha' and other groups was reexplored by expeditions looking to establish routes to the lower Amazon and to colonize the area.
+It's not known for sure the population of the Yaneshaʼ people at this time but they had certainly already begun to die off from European diseases.
+During the 19th century, the area inhabited by the Yaneshaʼ and other groups was reexplored by expeditions looking to establish routes to the lower Amazon and to colonize the area.

-The arrival of westerners represented for the Yanesha' the loss of land and a dramatic change of living customs ensued; they were grouped into towns and their extensive territories became the property of colonists.
+The arrival of westerners represented for the Yaneshaʼ the loss of land and a dramatic change of living customs ensued; they were grouped into towns and their extensive territories became the property of colonists.
 With this situation, they were compelled to group together and became the first ethnic group to form a professional organization: the Amuesha Congress.
-This later became the Yanesha' Federation.
-The Law of Indigenous Communities (sp: La Ley de Comunidades Indígenas), promulgated in 1974, partly repaired the situation of dispossession by granting some land to Yanesha' groups.
+This later became the Yaneshaʼ Federation.
+The Law of Indigenous Communities (sp: La Ley de Comunidades Indígenas), promulgated in 1974, partly repaired the situation of dispossession by granting some land to Yaneshaʼ groups.

-The Yanesha' people once lived through hunting, fishing, and subsistence agriculture; in modern times, the emphasis is on agricultural diversification and cultivation of cash crops like coffee and annatto.
-Hunting became much rarer after the Yanesha' people began raising animals for consumption.
+The Yaneshaʼ people once lived through hunting, fishing, and subsistence agriculture; in modern times, the emphasis is on agricultural diversification and cultivation of cash crops like coffee and annatto.
+Hunting became much rarer after the Yaneshaʼ people began raising animals for consumption.
 In addition, groups have begun exploiting Cat's claw.
 The marketing of ceramic crafts has also become a source of income.

-In 1988, a territory of over 34,774 hectares was set up in Palcazu District as the Yanesha' Communal Reservation (Reserva Communal Yanesha') with the purpose of protecting important fauna that serves as sustenance to Yanesha' communities in the area.
+In 1988, a territory of over 34,774 hectares was set up in Palcazu District as the Yaneshaʼ Communal Reservation (Reserva Communal Yaneshaʼ) with the purpose of protecting important fauna that serves as sustenance to Yaneshaʼ communities in the area.